 Other benzodiazepines associated with hair loss/ alopecia

 As you can see, if you are taking lorazepam or clonazepam you are at a higher risk of hair loss, and these two medications are also more difficult to taper off of than some of the others.
 Diazepam has a lower incidence of hair loss and is my go-to in terms of a safer and easier tapering process.

 Step 2: Support GABA

 Benzos can cause hair loss, and tapering down on your medication will help you get on the right track to reducing unwanted side effects.
-However, as you taper down on your benzo, because the body develops physical dependence to these drugs, you may begin to experience symptoms of low GABA.
-Benzodiazepine withdrawal symptoms may include panic attacks, insomnia, high blood pressure, anxiety, seizures and other symptoms related to a nervous system dysregulation.
+However, as you taper down on your benzo because the body develops a physical dependence on these drugs, you may begin to experience symptoms of low GABA.
+Benzodiazepine withdrawal symptoms may include panic attacks, insomnia, high blood pressure, anxiety, seizures and other symptoms related to nervous system dysregulation.
 Remember, never go cold turkey, take your time.
 Slow and steady wins the race.